JohnReedLOL/full-stack-big-data/README.md

 /* This sends startTime and endTime to the time interval query, getting the counts for that time interval */
 - get  /home/time/start="1:10:2"&end="1:10:5"

-#### Environment:

-I, JohnReedLOL, do not know how to set up Vagrant.
-I will be using a compressed (tar.bz) virtualbox disk image.

-#### Instructions (not yet available):

-Download virtualbox disk image

-Open in virtualbox

-Open IntelliJ

-Run

 #### Compilation (not yet available):

 Project is broken up into seperately compilable compilation units.
 Each component is its own compilation unit with two "super units" - ingestion and processing.
 Ideas for compilation units include web server compilation unit [handles requests], reactive kafka compilation unit [handles relaying], and batch processing compilation unit.